sandhyaraj8/sas-class/chap-05/video_05_page1.md

 var nc meanstd meadianc minmax;
 run;
-proc format; /*new procedure*/ invalue stats / * create informat and name it as stats*/ "NC"=1
+proc format; /*new procedure*/ invalue stats /*create informat and name it as stats*/ "NC"=1
 "meanstd" =2
 "medianc" =3
 "minmax" = 4;

-value stats
-1= "N"
+value stats /* create format to tell sas to show/display stuff. u can use same name as "stats"*/ 1= "N"
 2 ="Mean (STD)"
 3 = "Median"